Unveiling the Sacred Bond: Why Leeches Symbolize Dhanvantari’s Timeless Ayurvedic Purification

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Leeches attach and detach naturally, making the method a gentle intervention (mridu upakrama).
-It is suitable for delicate patients, including the elderly, children, and those with low pain tolerance.
+The article describes leech therapy as mridu upakrama because leeches attach and detach naturally rather than using sharp instruments.
+This gentle quality is said to make the method suitable for delicate patients, including the elderly, children, and people with low pain tolerance.